coalcanvas/coalcanvas-main/README.md

 ## 🧞‍ VJS ≡ SPA ✨

-🧞‍ 🚩 GOAL: to play around until I figure out an awesome set of UX/UI collection (as I am still a n00b at this) ✨✨
+🧞‍ 🚩 GOAL: to play around until I figure out an awesome set of UX/UI collection   ✨✨
-Exploring the theme of nostalgic games.

 👀 discovered      ○   ⚗️ experimented with    ○     💰 used in a commercial capacity (consented)